 Food Stores and Pharmacies May Apply to Become Authorized WIC Vendors

-The Department of Public Health (DPH) today announced that grocery stores and pharmacies can apply through the month of January to participate in the state’s Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
+The Department of Public Health (DPH) today announced that grocery stores and pharmacies can apply to participate in the state’s Special Supplemental Nutrition Program for Women, Infants and Children (WIC) from January 7 through February 5, 2019.

 Stores must meet certain criteria to participate.
 WIC authorized grocery stores are required to maintain a minimum inventory of healthy foods that includes fresh fruit and vegetables, whole grain bread, whole grain cereal, low-fat milk, eggs, infant cereal and formula, and other nutritious staples for moms, children and babies.
 Pharmacies can participate but are only authorized to sell formula.